Comprehensive treatment of acute lymphoblastic leukemia in Germany

-Clinical blood count (CBC) leads to a reasonable suspicion of acute lymphoblastic leukemia.
-This is due to a decreased number of red blood cells, platelets and white blood cells as well as a change in leukocyte counts.
-Also too many immature white blood germ cells (lymphoblasts) are detected in the smear.
+Clinical blood test results cause a reasonable suspicion of acute lymphoblastic leukemia.
+The main sign is a decreased number of erythrocytes, platelets, and leukocytes.
+There are changes in the leukocyte formula, as well.
+In addition, too many immature white blood germ cells (lymphoblasts) are detected in the smear.

 Additional laboratory methods are:

 A diagnosis is confirmed only after the bone marrow biopsy.
 It is usually taken from the pelvic bones, sometimes from the chest.
 Specialists look at the number of blast cells in the biopsy specimen.
 Their normal amount is under 5%.
 When the illness is present, their number will grow up to 20-30% and more.

 Additional examination methods are used to detect the prevalence of the illness and to define its prognosis.
 These methods are:

 - Lumbar puncture